Quantum Magnetism in Minerals: Kagome systems

-Details of the spin-wave dispersion were then verified from the single-crystal measurement and could be perfectly described using a generic Hamiltonian with NN and NNN exchange terms, \mbox{$J_1=3.18$~meV} and \mbox{$J_2=0.11$~meV}, and the DMI parameters \mbox{$D_z=-0.196$~meV} and \mbox{$|D_p|=0.197$~meV} as presented in Fig.~\ref{Fig:JarositeDispersion}.
+The quantitative understanding of magnetic interactions in jarosite was enabled by the INS measurements performed independently by two groups in 2006.
+First, Matan \textit{et al.} reported the spin-wave spectrum measured on a deuterated powder sample and a smaller (100~mg) nondeuterated synthetic single crystal of KFe$_3$(SO$_4$)$_2$(OH)$_6$ \cite{MatanGrohol06}.
+In the powder data, they found a peak in the magnon density of states at $\hslash\omega_0\approx8$~meV and a second broader peak at about $2\omega_0$.
+Details of the spin-wave dispersion were then verified from the single-crystal measurement and could be perfectly described using a generic Hamiltonian with NN and NNN exchange terms, $J_1=3.18$~meV and $J_2=0.11$~meV, and the DMI parameters $D_z=-0.196$~meV and $|D_p|=0.197$~meV as presented in Fig.~\ref{Fig:JarositeDispersion}.
 An alternative model, which attributes all of the anisotropy to the single-ion crystal field (CF model) \cite{NishiyamaMaegawa03}, resulted in an equally good fit of the magnon dispersion along all principal directions.
 The strong effect of the spin canting angle due to the umbellate structure on the spin gap and the splitting of spin-wave branches at high-symmetry points enabled an accurate fit of its value to \mbox{$\eta=1.9^\circ$} within the DMI model.
 The weak NNN in\-teraction $J_2$ was shown to be positive and responsible for the observed dispersion of the ``flat'' magnon modes.
-At the zone center, two spin gaps with energies \mbox{$\Delta_1=1.8$~meV} and \mbox{$\Delta_2=6.7$~meV} were observed, in reasonable agreement with the previous NMR result \cite{NishiyamaMaegawa03} and with the subsequent ESR measurements \cite{FujitaYamaguchi12}.
+At the zone centre, two spin gaps with energies \mbox{$\Delta_1=1.8$~meV} and \mbox{$\Delta_2=6.7$~meV} were observed, in reasonable agreement with the previous NMR result \cite{NishiyamaMaegawa03} and with the subsequent ESR measurements~\cite{FujitaYamaguchi12}.
 Motivated by these results, a much more detailed theoretical analysis that compared the spin-wave spectrum measured by Matan~\textit{et~al.} with numerical calculations for a large number of model Hamiltonians with increasing complexity has been carried out by Yildirim and Harris \cite{YildirimHarris06}.
-They arrived at the slightly modified values of Hamiltonian parameters ($J_1=3.225$, $J_2=0.11$, $D_z=-0.195$, and $|D_p|=0.218$~meV) and argued in favor of the DMI model as opposed to the CF model, as one would not expect the single-ion anisotropy $D$ for the Fe$^{3+}$ ion to be \mbox{as high as 10\% of $J_1$}.
+They arrived at the slightly modified values of Hamiltonian parameters ($J_1=3.225$, $J_2=0.11$, $D_z=-0.195$, and $|D_p|=0.218$~meV) and argued in favour of the DMI model as opposed to the CF model, as one would not expect the single-ion anisotropy $D$ for the Fe$^{3+}$ ion to be as high as 10\% of $J_1$.

 Shortly afterwards, another set of INS measurements on the K-Fe-jarosite has been published by Coomer \textit{et al.} \cite{CoomerHarrison06}.
 In this work, both a natural single crystal and a synthetic deuterated powder sample have been used.
 The dispersion of the ``flat'' magnon mode in the natural mineral sample from Eureka (Utah, USA) has been identified using the high-flux IN8 triple-axis spectrometer at the Institut Laue--Langevin (Grenoble, France), which is remarkable in view of the very small sample mass of only 14.9~mg.
 Unfortunately, the small crystal size and the high background from hydrogen in the sample impeded a more complete mapping of other spin-wave excitations.
 Nevertheless, comparison with the powder data resulted in the interaction parameters that are very close to those listed above, and the results could be also described equally well by the DMI and CF models.